 Looking ahead, the housing market is expected to keep climbing, especially as supportive economic conditions persist.
 The impact of government policy on housing affordability, particularly for first-time buyers, will be central to future discussions as these initiatives take effect.
 Moreover, as Sydney becomes denser, strategic urban planning will be critical to maintaining the city's liveability amidst rising population pressures.

-Global insurance broker Marsh has been appointed by the Australian government to oversee the insurance and risk advisory components of the Royal Australian Navy's Maritime Insurance Program (MIP).
+In a significant development for Australia's defence sector, global insurance broker Marsh has been appointed to oversee the insurance and risk advisory components of the Royal Australian Navy's Maritime Insurance Program (MIP).
 This program is integral to the nation's extensive naval fleet expansion and infrastructure development initiatives. - read more

 In response to recent shifts in global trade dynamics, GT Insurance is reaffirming its commitment to supporting Australian marine clients navigating these challenges.
 The imposition of US tariffs-25% on Australian steel and aluminium, and 10% on other exported goods-has introduced new uncertainties for local exporters, particularly in sectors like beef and bulk freight.
 These tariffs, effective from April 5, 2025, have prompted concerns about declining export volumes and reduced freight margins. - read more